 Gelatin can help reduce your appetite.

 I recent visitor to the website asked a novel question after reading an article in a health magazine.
-It is interesting because I have personally have never seen anything to support using gelatin for weight loss, but why let this hinder my ability to research the topic.
-If gelatin does help with weight loss, I am confident that they are not talking about that sugar-sweetened box of artificially colored, flavored, and sweetened sugar laden boxes of powder we make that becomes that jiggling dessert because of the number of empty calories it contains.
+It is interesting because I have personally never seen anything to support using gelatin for weight loss, but why let this hinder my ability to research the topic.
+If gelatin does help with weight loss, I am confident that they are not talking about that sugar-sweetened box of artificially colored, flavored, and sweetened sugar-laden boxes of powder we make that becomes that jiggling dessert because of the number of empty calories it contains.

 So what is gelatin?
 Gelatin is a translucent, colorless flavorless food additive derived from collagen obtained from various animal body parts.
 Simply, it is a mixture of peptides and proteins produced by partial hydrolysis of collagen from the skin, bones, and connective tissues of animals.
 Collagen is a connective tissue found in every animal.
 Gelatin is commonly used as a gelling or thickening agent.
 It is even used as a part of many capsules and pills so your medication may or may not be vegan.
 The gelatin added to food comes in multiple forms, but you are probably most familiar with the powder.

 The best part is that gelatin is carbohydrate, fat, and sugar-free as long as you buy the unflavored version.
 It is nearly 100% amino acid.
 Amino acids

 Studies show gelatin may help you lose weight.
 Since gelatin is basically a mixture of amino acids, which are the building blocks of protein, it only makes sense that gelatin would help with weight loss and to improve satiety.
 I have already written on research on whey protein and satiety and weight loss effects of high protein.
 I do not doubt that collagen and gelatin would have a similar effect but let’s get on with the research.